akuklev/akuklev.github.io/reedy.md

 “case analysis” turns into “recursive descent analysis”.
 For lists and trees we obtain the respective fold operators.

-Type-valued functions on natural numbers `Y : Nat → 𝒰` can encode arbitrary predicates, and a dependent `Nat`-analyser `Natᴹ<Y>` encodes an induction motive: it establishes a proof of the base case `Y(zero)` and the inductive step `Y(n) → Y(n⁺)`.
+Type-valued functions on natural numbers `Y : Nat → U` can encode arbitrary predicates, and a dependent `Nat`-analyser `Natᴹ<Y>` encodes an induction motive: it establishes a proof of the base case `Y(zero)` and the inductive step `Y(n) → Y(n⁺)`.
 Dependent case analysis operator turns induction motives into to proof the predicate